We ARE booking now for 2 day workshops in June and July. 9am to 4pm. $345 including materials fee ($150 due at sign up)

 As a portrait photographer Kathi is able to give valuable tips on capturing people.
 We use available window light, location lighting around Dolores Park and the Mission, or on field trips.
 One of the biggest bonuses of workshops with Kathi is that students have access to amazing portraits of themselves taken by other students.
 Kathi allows the students to use all her studio light equipment and costume props to create sharp and dramatically lit portraits

 Field trips around San Francisco

 Often called the highlight of our workshop week, our photo field trips allow students to see famous city landmarks in a whole new light.
-To maximize our shooting time, students are dropped off at 9am on Wednesdays, at the gates of Chinatown/North Beach, or the Japanese Tea Garden, Stow Lake, or Pier 39 for a full 3 hours of shooting with a special treats like tea and cookies, or Italian Pizza.
+To maximize our shooting time, students are dropped off at 9am on Field trip Day, at the gates of Chinatown/North Beach, or the Japanese Tea Garden, Stow Lake, Fort Point, Conservatory of Flowers, or Pier 39 for a full 3 hours of shooting with a special treats like tea and cookies, or Italian Pizza.
 We photograph cafes, shops, parks, alleyways, people, cityscapes and discuss how to handle framing and lighting situations.
 It's a delightful bonding experience for the group.
-We have two chaperones besides Kathi for these outings.
+For trips of 5 or more We have one to two chaperones besides Kathi for these outings.